borisdayma/Lyft-Perception-Challenge/README.md

 ![alt text](imgs/simulator.png)

-Initially, the data was augmented with different techniques but realized it was not needed if we generated enough samples.
+Initially, the data was augmented with different techniques but I realized it was not needed if we generated enough samples.
 In addition, none of them proved interesting enough.
 For example, samples were randomly flipped horizontally but the new view generated was not a case that could apply during final testing in this particular challenge.

-When applied to real images, we would augment the data to generate different car orientations, camera positions, lighting, camera sensor noise…
+For real images, we would augment the data to generate different car orientations, camera positions, lighting, camera sensor noise…

 ## Network architecture